 3. Autumn Mask

 You can use this mask on a sabbat, or you can put it on your altar.
-Masks have long has a place in religious ritual, representing the dead, the spirits or the Gods themselves.
+Masks have long had a place in religious rituals, representing the dead, the spirits, or the gods themselves.

 - Tack glue, or even better—a hot glue gun (for adults and older kids)